Research institutes and faculties

-Charles Sturt University has four Research Centres and three Faculties.
+Charles Sturt University has emerging Research Institutes and three Faculties.
 They are designed to bring together staff around a coherent theme.

-Charles Sturt University has three Faculties (Arts and Education, Business, Justice & Behavioural Sciences, and Science) and comprise a number of Schools and centres for specific areas of study and research.
+Charles Sturt University has three Faculties (Arts and Education, Business, Justice & Behavioural Sciences, and Science and Health) and comprise a number of Schools and centres for specific areas of study and research.

 Faculties operate across campuses and are responsible for developing and delivering courses, while schools are generally based on a single campus and carry responsibility for teaching subjects.